Flodday near Vatersay

-Flodday (Flodaigh) is an uninhabited island, south west of Barra in the Western Islands of Scotland.
+Flodday (Flodaigh) is an uninhabited island, south-west of Barra in the Outer Hebrides of Scotland.

-Flodday (nearest island), viewed from Vatersay.

-Geography and geology

-Flodday is one of the Barra Isles, lying 1 mi west of Sandray.
+The island is one of the Barra Isles, lying 1 mi west of Sandray.
 It consists of three parts, with a natural rock arch between the larger two.
 Facing west there are black cliffs.

-Wildlife

 The island has a small grey seal colony and is home to a subspecies of the dark green fritillary butterfly (Argynnis aglaja scotica).